-Туре Rules Rules to minimise interference between bores Water supply work (bores) approvals may not be granted or amended if the work is within the following distances: 400 m of an existing bore, on another landholding in the same water source, that is used solely for basic landholder rights 400 m of an existing bore, on another landholding in the same water source that is not used solely for basic landholder rights 200 m of the boundary of the property (unless written consent gained from neighbour) 1,000 m of a local water utility or major water utility bore, in the same water source (unless written consent gained from the utility) 200 m of a government monitoring or observation bore 100 metres of an irrigation channel (unless written consent gained from rural water service provider).
-The plan lists circumstances in which these distance conditions may be varied.
+Туре Rules Rules to minimise interference between Water supply work (bores) approvals may not be granted or amended if the work is within the following distances: bores 200 m of an existing bore, on another landholding in the same water source, that is used solely for basic landowner rights 200 m of an existing bore, on another landholding in the same water source that is not used solely for basic landholder rights if the bore is authorised to take up to and including to 20 ML/year 400 m of an existing bore, on another landholding in the same water source that is not used solely for basic landholder rights if the bore is authorised to take over 20 ML/year 100 m of the boundary of the property (unless written consent gained from neighbour) 1,000 m from a local water utility or major water utility bore, in the same water source (unless written consent gained from the utility) 400 m of a government monitoring or observation bore.
+The plan lists circumstances in which these distances conditions may be varied.
 Note: These rules do not apply to replacement bores.
 Rules for bores located near Water supply work (bores) approvals may not be granted or amended if the work is located within the following distances: contamination 500 m of a contamination source sources 250 m of the edge of a plume associated with a contamination source between 250 m and 500 m from the edge of a plume associated with a contamination source unless no drawdown of water will occur within 250 m of the plume 250 m of an on-site sewage disposal system.
 The plan lists circumstances in which these distance conditions may be varied.
-Note: Contamination sources are identified in Schedule 2 of the plan.
+Note: Contamination sources are identified in Schedule 1 of the plan.
 Note: These rules apply to new and replacement bores and bores used solely for basic landholder rights.
 Note: These rules do not apply for bores that are to be used for monitoring, environmental remediation activities or emergency services.